Benemrxr/toolkits-architectures/reports/Report_4.md

  - accuracy = -0,3
  - val_accuracy = -0,38

 In this run, we can observe the highest variation between this run and the default run.
 We can further observe, that in this run the curves are flat or lets say the differences between the epochs are so minimal that they are not really mentionable.
-In this case we really can see that the performance of this neural network is much worser than our default benchmark run.
-This neural network also doesn't really learn/train, since the metrics of its run stay the same.
+In this case we really can see that the performance of this neural network is much worse than our default benchmark run.
+This neural network also does not really learn/train, since the metrics of its run stay the same.
 Also the accuracy of this neural network is around 50%, meaning we could simply replace this by just guessing.

 ## Task 3:

 First we created a .ipynb file for the Jupyter notebook.
 Soon we realised that it was pretty tedious writing a Jupyter notebook via text editor.
 Thats why we used Anaconda to open and write in Jupyter, as it is more easy to use.
-There is not much to say for this task, we had a look in our dataset and found the most common and least common words used in the reviews and made some graphs.
-Most common words are, e.g "the", "and", "of", etc. which isn't quite surprising.
+There is not much to say for this task, we had a look at our dataset, found the most common and least common words used in the reviews and made some graphs.
+Most common words are, e.g "the", "and", "of", etc. which is not quite surprising.
 Another common word was "br", which we think is most probably because the review had HTML br tags and the Keras Dataset version left them in.
-There are also many words that appear only once, like "voorhees", "artbox", "copywrite", we are not so sure what they mean except the latter which is simply misspelled, so we are kinda happy to see that they only appeared once :)
+There are also many words that appear only once, like "voorhees", "artbox", "copywrite", we are not sure what they mean except the latter, which is simply misspelled, so we are kinda happy to see that they only appeared once :)